Banner showing London Gatwick brand flow line over dark blue background Banner showing London Gatwick brand flow line over dark blue background

 Today, planes can fly using satellite navigation, yet still follow these outdated routes, often relying on air traffic controllers to give directions.
 With modern technology, these planes could climb more quickly and take more direct routes.
 There could be less noise from planes and fewer carbon emissions per flight, as well as fewer delays caused by congestion in the sky.

 That's why the Government and the Civil Aviation Authority (CAA) are leading a national programme to modernise the UK’s airspace.
-To coordinate this complex change process, they have set up the Airspace Change Organising Group (ACOG).
+Read more from the UK’s Department of Transport on the benefits and processes involved in the UK’s airspace modernisation programme.

 Airspace modernisation at London Gatwick